plus3it/tardigrade-terraform-network-mirror/README.md

 terraform providers mirror -platform=linux_amd64 ./mirror/
 ```

-To add additional providers, provider versions, or platforms, simply update `provider_versions.tf` and re-run the above command with the desired
+To add additional providers, provider versions, or platforms, simply update `versions.tf` and re-run the above command with the desired
 platform using the same mirror path.
 Using the same mirror path will allow Terraform to properly update the mirror json files to properly track multple provider versions.